 All of your construction inspection checklists that deal with money must always reference the project budget.
 Completing a project within budget is another priority as a contractor or project manager, which greatly reflects the quality of your work.

-Make sure to have inspections that would ensure the coordination your suppliers, the purchasing of materials, labor activities and payouts, etc. Make use of your construction inspections wisely to monitor that every spending falls within the budget as you progress from one phase to the next even until completion.
+Make sure to have inspections that would ensure the coordination of your suppliers, the purchasing of materials, labor activities and payouts, etc. Make use of your construction inspections wisely to monitor that every spending falls within the budget as you progress from one phase to the next even until completion.